colinskow/webcam-prs/README.md

 # Webcam Paper Rock Scissors with TensorFlow.js

 Train a neural network in your browser to recognize Paper, Rock and Scissors gestures using Angular and TensorFlow.js.
+(Requires Google Chrome.)

 Try out the [Live Demo](https://colinskow.github.io/webcam-prs)!